NOT SO SWEET

 Yogurt, particularly with mix-in fruit on the bottom, is high in sugar and saturated fat.
 The National Institute of Diabetes and Digestive and Kidney Diseases warns that diabetics are at increased risk of heart disease and should watch their intake of saturated fat as well as their glucose levels.
 Non-fat Greek yogurt (which has more protein and less sugar) is a better choice.

-Potatoes are fine to eat in moderation with diabetes when consumed with protein.
-Fast-food fries, however, are full of trans fats, which raise the risk of heart disease.
+Potatoes are fine to eat in moderation by people with diabetes when consumed with protein.
+Fast-food fries, however, are full of trans fats which raise the risk of heart disease.
 Opt for oven-baked fries sprinkled with olive oil and seasonings instead.

 Not all fats are bad.
-Simon, the registered dietitian, says monounsaturated oils found in nuts, olives, and avocados help lower bad cholesterol.
+Dietician Laurie R. Simon says monounsaturated oils found in nuts, olives, and avocados help lower bad cholesterol.
 But many crackers are sources of trans fats and usually are made from white flour, as well.
 Try a different snack.